 Orix purchased the Hankyu Braves, who played in Nishinomiya, moved them to Kobe and rebranded them as the BlueWave in 1991.
 The Braves had a highly successful twelve-year stretch in the late 1960s and into the 1970s, but were unable to win a Japan Series until the Yomiuri Giants’ dynasty ended.
 The team did boast the world’s greatest base stealer (until Rickey Henderson came along) in Yutaka Fukumoto, whose 1065 stolen bases nearly doubles the next highest career total.
 In the 1980s they employed Greg “Boomer” Wells, who became the first import in NPB history to win a Triple Crown (1984) and holds the record for best career batting average by a right-handed hitter (.317).
 Upon moving to Kobe, the team also boasted arguably the greatest Japanese player to reach the majors: Ichiro Suzuki.
 Ichiro set the gold standard for hitters by winning seven straight batting titles and holding the single-season hits record from 1994 until 2010.

 Until recently, the Buffaloes were known just as much for losing as they were for not offering appropriate salaries to their players.
-Their best talent often leaves for greener pastures upon free agency, whether domestic or overseas.
-That said, they have a lot of young talent that has carried them to two straight pennants (2021-22) and the Japan Series Championship in 2022.
+However, that reputation has been completely erased thanks to their three straight pennants (2021-23) including the Japan Series Championship in 2022.

 Franchise Established on: November 2, 2004 (merger of Orix Blue Wave and Kintetsu Buffaloes)